neuroevobench/neuroevobench/Readme.md

-# `NeuroEvoBench`: A Benchmark for Neuroevolution Methods 🦕 🦖 🐢
+# `NeuroEvoBench`: Benchmarking Neuroevolution 🦕 🦖 🐢

 This repository contains benchmark results, helper scripts, ES configurations and logs for testing the performance of evolutionary strategies in [`evosax`](https://github.com/RobertTLange/evosax/).